idank/holykeebs-docs/guides/keyboard/index.md

 - Flush cutters (if cutting pins is necessary).
 - M2 hex screwdriver for attaching a case.

+Consult [Recommended Tools](../../recommended-tools/) if you plan on purchasing some of these.

 ## Diodes

 We will start with the smallest components we have to deal with in this guide.
 SMD components can be intimidating if you've never dealt with them before, but once you get the hang of it, they should go fairly smoothly.